tapmodo/node-ldif/README.md

 console.log(ldif.parse(input));
 ```

 After reading the file, it's parsed as a string.
-There's also a
-shorthand to read in a file (synchronously, as above).:
+There's also a shorthand to read in a file (synchronously, as above):

 ##### File parsing shorthand
 ```javascript